viamrobotics/docs/docs/use-cases/_index.md

 {{% card link="/use-cases/manage-fleet/" class="fit-contain" %}}
 {{< /cards >}}

-If you're looking for examples of how Viam is being used in the world, have a look at [customer stories](https://www.viam.com/customers), [step-by-step tutorials](/tutorials/), or [blog posts](https://www.viam.com/blog?categories=Tutorials).
+If you're looking for examples of how Viam is being used in the world, have a look at [customer stories](https://www.viam.com/customers), follow our [step-by-step tutorials](/tutorials/), or browse our [blog posts](https://www.viam.com/blog?categories=Tutorials).